Tanyong Mat railway station

 Tanyong Mat railway station is a railway station located in Tanyong Mat Subdistrict, Ra-ngae District, Narathiwat, Thailand.
 The station is a class 1 railway station located 1099.503 km from Thon Buri railway station.
-Tanyong Mas opened in March 1920, as part of the Southern Line Balo-Tanyong Massection.
+Tanyong Mat opened in March 1920, as part of the Southern Line Balo-Tanyong Mat section.

-In July 2014, 2 bombs wents off in the vicinity of the railway station, one in a trashcan in front of the station, and one near a clock tower nearby.
+In July 2014, 2 bombs went off in the vicinity of the railway station, one in a trash can in front of the station, and one near a clock tower nearby.
 This event was part of the separatist attacks of the South Thailand Insurgency.